Parathion: Applications

 As a pesticide, parathion is generally applied by spraying.
 It is often applied to cotton, rice and fruit trees.
 The usual concentrations of ready-to-use solutions are 0.05 to 0.1%.
 The chemical is banned for use on many food crops.

 Insecticidal activity

 Parathion acts on the enzyme acetylcholinesterase indirectly.
 After an insect (or a human) ingests parathion, an oxidase replaces the double bonded sulfur with oxygen to give paraoxon.

-(C2H5O)2P(S)OC6H4NO2 + 1/2 O2 → (C2H5O)2P(O)OC6H4NO2 + S

 The phosphate ester is more reactive in organisms than the phosphorothiolate ester, as the phosphorus atoms become much more electropositive.

 Parathion Resistance is a special case of acetylcholinesterase inhibitor resistance.

 Degradation

 Degradation of parathion leads to more water-soluble products.
 Hydrolysis, which deactivates the molecule, occurs at the aryl ester bond resulting in diethyl thiophosphate and 4-nitrophenol.